Word Meanings - PROPOSAL - Book Publishers vocabulary database

 A hazardous attempt or situation; hazard.
 Herself had run into that hazardize.
 Spenser. - PROJECTION

-The representation of something; delineation; plan; especially, the representation of any object on a perspective plane, or such a delineation as would result were the chief points of the object thrown forward upon the plane, each in the direction - OFFER
+The representation of something; delineation; plan; especially, the representation of any object on a perspective plane, or such a delineation as would result were the chief points of the object thrown forward upon the plane, each in the direction - DESIGN

 ferre to bear, bring.
 The English word was influenced by F. offrir to 1.
 To present, as an act of worship; to immolate; to sacrifice; to present in prayer or devotion; -- often with up.
-Thou shalt offer every day a bullock for a sin offering for - DESIGN
+Thou shalt offer every day a bullock for a sin offering for - REVOKER

 One who revokes. - PRELUDER